 On December 17, 1992, Chavano Rainer "Buddy" Hield was born.
-He is a Bahamian professional basketball player for the Golden State Warriors.
+He is a Bahamian professional basketball player for the Golden State Warriors of the National Basketball Association (NBA).

-In 2011, during Buddy Hield's junior year at Sunrise Christian Academy, he led the team to the National Association of Christian Athletes national championship and was named the MVP of the tournament.
+In 2011, during Buddy Hield's junior year at Sunrise Christian, he led the team to the National Association of Christian Athletes national championship and was named the MVP of the tournament.

-In 2015, Buddy Hield was named the Big 12 Conference Men's Basketball Player of the Year while playing college basketball for the Oklahoma Sooners.
+In 2015, Buddy Hield was named Big 12 Conference Men's Basketball Player of the Year and was a first-team All-Big 12 selection.

-On January 4, 2016, Buddy Hield recorded a career-high of 46 points in a triple overtime loss to Kansas.
-He received a standing ovation and tied the record for most points scored by an opponent at Allen Fieldhouse.
+On January 4, 2016, Buddy Hield recorded a career-high of 46 points in a triple overtime loss to Kansas and received a standing ovation from the opposing crowd.
+Hield's 46 points tied the record for most points scored by an opponent at Allen Fieldhouse.

 On April 7, 2016, Buddy Hield won the John R. Wooden Award as the best college basketball player for the 2015–16 season.